bseltz-cohesity/scripts/powershell/addActiveDirectory/README.md

 ## Using a Config File

 If you don't want to provide all the parameters on the command line, you can provide a config file.
-The config file should contain any VLAN parameters you want to provide.
+The config file should contain any parameters you want to provide.
 Like so:

 ```powershell
 # config file example